TRBOnet SOS App

 What is TRBOnet SOS?

 Your employees are your most valuable asset.
-Protect lone and remote workers with the TRBOnet SOS mobile safety application from software developers Neocom, turning your Android or iOS smartphone into a personal safety device.
-The software has a simple but comprehensive user interface with large programmable buttons.
+Protect lone and remote workers with the TRBOnet SOS mobile health & safety software application from software developers Neocom, turning your Android or iOS smartphone into a personal safety device.
+The health & safety software has a simple but comprehensive user interface with large programmable buttons.

 Along with a distress signal, TRBO.SOS also sends information to a centralised TRBOnet dispatcher about the employees’ location, giving the dispatcher full visibility on a routine check-in or when there is a request for help.
 The smartphone device will continue transmitting its location, which makes it easier for the dispatcher to track movements until help arrives.